Parsa-SadeghiAsl/content-based_recommendation_system/README.md

 # content-based_recommendation_system
-A content-based recommendation system using IMDB detaset and user ratings
+A content-based recommendation system using IMDB dataset and user ratings